carla-simulator/carla/Docs/tuto_M_add_map_source.md

 ---

-If you have any questions about the process then you can ask in the [forum](https://forum.carla.org/).
+If you have any questions about the process, then you can ask in the [forum](https://forum.carla.org/).